Residents’ advice: Coronavirus (COVID-19)

 The health and safety of our residents, employees and contractors is always our priority.
 We are continually monitoring the ‘local protection levels’ in Scotland, and will make decisions on the way we manage your home based on the current government advice and guidance to keep everyone safe.

 How is FirstPort responding to this situation?

-However, in line with the residential property management sector, this latest instruction means that we are having to make some temporary alterations to the way we manage many of the developments in our care.
-In addition to the customer updates we have sent out, we have also summarised the main points for the different kinds of homes we manage in Scotland on this page.
+In line with the residential property management sector, we are having to make some temporary alterations to the way we manage many of the developments in our care.
+The changes we are making are highlighted below for the different parts of our business.

 We apologise for the disruption and any inconvenience this may cause, and we thank your for your understanding during what is an unprecedented, and rapidly developing, situation.
 As soon as we can revert to normal, in line with Government guidance, we will of course do so.